151st Rifle Division: Battles in Belarus

 On July 23 a new Central Front was formed out of 3rd, 13th, and 21st Armies plus 25th Mechanized.
 The Front was under command of General Kuznetsov and 21st Army was now led by Lt.
 Gen. M. G. Yefremov.
 67th Corps now consisted of the 102nd, 151st, and 155th Rifle Divisions.
 To this point the division had fared fairly well in regard to equipment losses.
 Colonel Voronin reported on this date that it still had almost 100 percent of its artillery, with 12 120mm mortars, 18 76mm regimental guns, 16 76mm cannon, 32 122mm howitzers, and eight 152mm howitzers, therefore short only four of the latter.
-The fighting that day was summarized at 2000 hours, with the 151st reported as defending 29-36km southwest of Propoisk while also retaking the southwest outskirts of Lazarovichy and Koromka in cooperation with the 102nd.
+The fighting that day was summarized at 2000 hours, with the 151st reported as defending 29–36 km southwest of Propoisk while also retaking the southwest outskirts of Lazarovichy and Koromka in cooperation with the 102nd.
 At this time the division was facing the 1st Cavalry Division.
-By now all three army corps of 2nd Army had arrived in the BabryuskRahachowPropoisk area and the forces of 21st Army west of the Dniepr were threatened with complete destruction.
+By now all three army corps of 2nd Army had arrived in the BabruyskRahachowPropoisk area and the forces of 21st Army west of the Dniepr were threatened with complete destruction.